 Bidders will be required to anonymise their Initial Tenders.

-Each Bidder will be allocated one of letters “A”, “B”, “C”, “D” or “E” through the AWARD portal.
+Each Bidder will be allocated one of letters “1”, “2”, “3”, “4” or “5” through the AWARD portal.

 The Technical Assessors and Technical Moderators responsible for evaluating the Technical pillar will not know which Bidder has been allocated which letter.